 Coming to the Table provides leadership, resources, and a supportive environment for all who wish to acknowledge and heal wounds from racism that is rooted in the United States’ history of slavery.

-- Uncovering History: researching, acknowledging, and sharing personal, family and community histories of race with openness and honesty
+- Uncovering History: researching, acknowledging, and sharing personal, family, community, state, and national histories of race with openness and honesty

 - Making Connections: connecting to others within and across racial lines in order to develop and deepen relationships